Judge: Ireland

 Judges of the District Court are titled Judge Surname and addressed in Court as Judge.
 Before 1991 these judges were known as District Justices and addressed as Your Worship (d'Onóra).

 Italy

-In Italy, the presiding judge of a court is addressed as Signor presidente della corte.
+In Italy, the presiding judge of a court is addressed as Signor/Signora presidente della corte (Sir/Madame president of the court) or Vostro Onore (Your Honour).

 Netherlands

 In the Netherlands, presiding judges of either sex are, in writing only, addressed edelachtbare ("Your Honour") for judges in the Court of First Instance, edelgrootachtbare ("Your Great Honour") for justices in the Court of Appeal and edelhoogachtbare ("Your High Honour") for justices in the High Council of the Netherlands (Supreme Court).

 Poland

 In Poland, presiding judges of either sex during trial are addressed Wysoki Sądzie ("High Court").

 Portugal

 In Portugal, presiding judges during trial are addressed as Meretíssimo Juiz when a man or Meretíssima Juíza when a woman (meaning "Most Worthy Judge") or as Vossa Excelência ("Your Excellency") when not specifying gender.